CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 ##### Configuring the 'source' settings

 Clicking on the 'Source Settings' button brings up a modal dialog (see Balsamiq wireframe) that controls how the image is acquired by the camera associated with the currently active Source.
 Image acquisition continues, and image updates continue to happen, but interaction with the main panel is disabled while the dialog is active.
-So for example you can't change which Source is selected, or modify the Normalisation. *Is 'modal' behaviour OK ?
+So for example you can't change which Source is selected, or modify the Normalisation.

+*Is 'modal' behaviour OK ?
 Or should this be a 'modeless' window which floats above the main panel, and doesn't prevent you from interacting with it ?
-In which case it would change appropriately if you were to select a different source.*
+In which case it would change appropriately if you were to select a different source.
+If time allows, we'll support both options, selected via Preferences.*

 While the dialog is active you can adjust the Gain and the Exposure time.
 Changes in these values are reflected immediately in the image display ; increasing the Gain or exposure time will make the intensity of the next acquired image brighter.